Kamala Harris brings fundraising prowess to Democratic ticket

 The first Black and Asian woman to headline a presidential ticket, Harris served as district attorney of San Francisco and as California attorney general before being elected to the Senate in 2016.
 Her tough-on-crime record is already creating messaging headaches for the Trump campaign.
 Trump, who twice donated to Harris’ attorney general campaign, called Harris a “phony” following Tuesday’s announcement.
 Vice President Mike Pence, who will debate Harris in October, cast her and the Democratic Party as being taken over by the “radical left.”

 Despite the Trump team’s insistence that Harris is a radical candidate, she has support from wealthy investors.
 Ron Conway, a billionaire Silicon Valley venture capitalist, backed Harris for attorney general and donated $50,000 to a super PAC to support Harris’ 2016 Senate bid.
 Conway gave $250,000 to Unite the Country and $100,000 to The Lincoln Project, two pro-Biden super PACs.
 Billionaire investor Laurene Powell Jobs, the widow of Apple founder Steve Jobs, tweeted that Biden made a “great choice.”
-She contributed $5,300 to Harris’ 2016 Senate campaign but hasn’t donated to Biden.
+She made a $610,600 contribution to Biden’s joint fundraising committee.

 Harris hosted virtual fundraisers with Biden long before he selected her as his running mate, helping Biden make inroads with wealthy California financiers.
 Los Angeles real estate mogul George Marcus of Marcus & Millichap has already given $4 million to Biden’s campaign and pro-Biden super PACs.
 Bay Area Billionaire venture capitalist Michael Moritz of Sequoia Capital gave $2 million.
 Joe Kiani, founder of the Irvine medical device company Masimo Corp, gave $1.8 million.